cmendible/azure.learning/fundamentals/slides/PITCHME.md

 ### @color[rgb(0, 127, 255)](CapEx vs OpEx)

-- **Capital Expenditure (CapEx)**: CapEx is the spending of money on physical infrastructure up front, and then deducting that expense from your tax bill over time.
-CapEx is an upfront cost, which has a value that reduces over time.
+- **Capital Expenditure (CapEx)**: CapEx is an upfront cost, which has a value that reduces over time.

-- **Operational Expenditure (OpEx)**: OpEx is spending money on services or products now and being billed for them now.
-You can deduct this expense from your tax bill in the same year.
-There's no upfront cost.
+- **Operational Expenditure (OpEx)**: There's no upfront cost.
 You pay for a service or product as you use it.

 ---?image=fundamentals/slides/img/slide.png